Pcauderlier/GuitarTabsMaker/README.md

   - Finaly select a position in the tab that will only change when the tab changes

 Wait a few secs and you ll get your brand new guitar tab !
+You ll find it in the 'tabs' directory
+Every temporary files will be deleted once the tab is created